Central extensions and bounded cohomology: Introduction

 \begin{thm_intro}[{\cite[Theorem 1.8]{klelee}}] Let $\alpha\in H^2(G,Z)$ be the Euler class of a central extension of a finitely generated group.
 Then $\iota^2(\alpha)=0$ in $H^2_{(\infty)}(G,Z)$ if and only if the extension is quasi-isometrically trivial. \end{thm_intro}

 Since bounded classes are weakly bounded, Proposition~\ref{fund:prop} implies that the composition

-is the zero map for every $n\in\mathbb{N}$ (this was first observed by Gersten).
-The following question was posed by Wienhard in~\cite{Wie} and by Blank in~\cite{blank:thesis}):
+is the zero map for every $n\in\mathbb{N}$, a result which was already known (at least for $A=\R$) to Gersten (see~\cite[Proposition 10.3]{gersten} for the case where $G$ admits an Eilenberg-MacLane model with a finite $n$-skeleton, and~\cite{Wie} or \cite{blank:thesis} for the general case).
+The following question was posed (for $A=\mathbb{R}$) by Wienhard in~\cite[Question 8]{Wie} and by Blank in~\cite[Question 6.3.10]{blank:thesis}:

-\begin{quest_intro}[{\cite[Question 8]{Wie}, \cite[Question 6.3.10]{blank:thesis}}] When is the sequence~\eqref{exact:eq} exact? \end{quest_intro}
+\begin{quest_intro} When is the sequence~\eqref{exact:eq} exact? \end{quest_intro}

 The results proved in this paper partially answer this question.
-Indeed, since the kernel of $\iota^n$ coincides with the space of weakly bounded classes, the sequence~\eqref{exact:eq} is exact if and only if every weakly bounded $n$-class (with real coefficients) is bounded.
-It is not difficult to show that this condition is equivalent to the fact that every weakly bounded $n$-class with coefficients in any finitely generated abelian group is bounded (see Proposition~\ref{ZntoZ} and Corollary~\ref{ZtoR}).
+Indeed, since the kernel of $\iota^n$ coincides with the space of weakly bounded classes, the sequence~\eqref{exact:eq} is exact if and only if every weakly bounded $n$-class is bounded.
+For a fixed group $G$, it is not difficult to show that this condition holds for $A=\mathbb{Z}$ if and only if it holds for every $A$, as $A$ varies in the class of finitely generated abelian groups (see Proposition~\ref{ZntoZ}).
 Therefore, we have the following: